Yoshi: Other Super Mario games

-Yoshi has appeared in nearly all of the Mario spin-off games, including every game in the Mario Kart series as a playable character (usually as a middleweight or light middleweight) and every Mario Party game to date as a playable character.
+Yoshi has appeared in nearly all of the Mario spin-off games, including every game in the Mario Kart and Mario Party series to date as a playable character.
 Yoshis have also made appearances in multiple Mario sports games, such as Mario Tennis, Mario Golf, Mario Super Sluggers, Super Mario Strikers, and Mario & Sonic at the Olympic Games.

 Yoshi appeared as a supporting cast member in Mario is Missing for NES, SNES, and MS-DOS in 1993.

-The Yoshi species makes its Paper Mario series debut in the fifth chapter of Paper Mario when Mario comes across a village of Yoshis and rescues a group of Yoshi kids after they become lost in the surrounding jungle outside of the village.
-In the sequel Paper Mario: The Thousand-Year Door Mario rescues a Yoshi egg that hatches into a baby Yoshi, who then joins his team during the third chapter of the game and can be named upon doing so.
+The Yoshi species makes its Paper Mario series debut in the fifth chapter of Paper Mario when Mario comes across a village of Yoshis.
+In the sequel, Paper Mario: The Thousand-Year Door, Mario rescues a Yoshi egg that hatches into a baby Yoshi, who then joins his team during the third chapter of the game and can be named upon doing so.
 He also appears in Mario & Luigi: Partners in Time.

-Yoshi is a playable character in Mario + Rabbids Kingdom Battle, and he arrives late in the story.
-After fighting Mecha Jr. in the Lava Pit, he is unlocked.
-He also returns as a playable character in the sequel Mario + Rabbids Sparks of Hope.
+Yoshi is a playable character in Mario + Rabbids Kingdom Battle, being unlocked after fighting Mecha Jr. in the Lava Pit.

 In other media

-Outside of Super Mario and Yoshi series.
 Yoshi makes a cameo appearance in Metal Gear (The Twin Snakes and Metal Gear Solid: Snake Eater 3D).
-In Metal Gear Solid: The Twin Snakes, Yoshi and Mario appears as a dolls that stand on a desk.
+In Metal Gear Solid: The Twin Snakes, Yoshi and Mario appear as dolls that stand on a desk.
 Additional video game series in which Yoshi has made a cameo appearance includes The Legend of Zelda series (Link's Awakening and Ocarina of Time) as a collectible doll and as a framed photo in Hyrule Castle.
 Yoshi is the main character in the English localization of Tetris Attack.

-Yoshi also appears as a playable character in every installment of the Super Smash Bros. series.
-He is one of the more unique characters in the series' early history, most notably in how his recovery is a single interruption-resistant Flutter Jump, as opposed to most characters having multiple jumps and special moves to use in sequence.
+Yoshi appears as a playable character in every installment of the Super Smash Bros. series.
 Yoshi's moveset mostly consists of kicks, headbutts, tail attacks, and tongue grabs.

-The animated series Super Mario World produced by DIC Entertainment is based on the game of the same name, and similar in plotline to the previous series The Adventures of Super Mario Bros.
-3, and The Super Mario Bros.
-Super Show, except with a different setting.
-The show features Yoshi as a regular character, voiced by Andrew Sabiston.
-In the cartoon, Yoshi is a young, friendly, and fleet-of-foot dinosaur who occasionally talks in 3rd person until speaking coherent English from slightly later in the episode "A Little Learning".
+The animated series Super Mario World features Yoshi as a regular character, voiced by Andrew Sabiston.